-If you are looking after a family member or friend find the information you need:
+If you are looking after a family member or friend find the information you can benefit from the following information about your rights:

 - Caring Together guide to carers’ rights: If you look after a family member or friend, it is important you understand your rights as a carer, and where you are able to access support when you need it.
 Read our guide.